Most Talked-About Controversies Linked to Tyler, the Creator

 Public opinion and media debates around Tyler, the Creator—discover key moments of controversy.

-Tyler, the Creator, born Tyler Gregory Okonma, is an influential American rapper, singer, songwriter, and record producer prominent in alternative hip-hop.
-He gained recognition in the late 2000s as the leader and co-founder of the music collective Odd Future, contributing as a rapper, producer, director, and actor.
-He also produced studio albums for Odd Future's members and appeared on the group's sketch comedy show, Loiter Squad.
+Tyler, the Creator (Tyler Gregory Okonma), is a highly influential American rapper, singer, songwriter, record producer, and actor who rose to prominence in the alternative hip-hop scene of the 2010s and 2020s.
+He is the leader and co-founder of the music collective Odd Future, where he contributed as a rapper, producer, director, and actor, producing albums for its members and starring in the sketch comedy show Loiter Squad.

-From 2010 to 2011, he made a series of sexually explicit comments directed towards Selena Gomez over Twitter.
+From 2010, Okonma made a series of sexually explicit comments directed towards Selena Gomez over Twitter.

-On December 22, 2011, Okonma was arrested on suspicion of vandalism after allegedly destroying equipment during a show at The Roxy Theatre in West Hollywood.
+On December 22, 2011, Okonma was arrested on suspicion of vandalism for allegedly destroying equipment during a show at The Roxy Theatre in West Hollywood.
 He later paid $8,000 in damages.

-From 2010 to 2011, he made a series of sexually explicit comments directed towards Selena Gomez over Twitter.
+From 2011, Okonma made a series of sexually explicit comments directed towards Selena Gomez over Twitter.

-In 2011, the music video for "Yonkers", which featured Tyler eating a cockroach and committing suicide, attracted controversy in the media, as well as being posted by Kanye West on his Twitter account, calling it "the video of 2011".
+In 2011, Tyler released the music video for "Yonkers", which featured Tyler eating a cockroach and committing suicide at the end.
+Kanye West shared it on Twitter, calling it "the video of 2011", which attracted controversy.

 Loading Video...

-On March 15, 2014, Okonma was arrested in Austin, Texas, for inciting a riot after telling fans to push past security guards at his South by Southwest performance.
+On March 15, 2014, Okonma was arrested in Austin, Texas, for inciting a riot after encouraging fans to push past security at his South by Southwest performance.
 The charges were later dropped.

 Loading Video...